Dr. Lorena Barboza. dermatologist

 ¿Clouds or glass protect from the sun?

 No, even if the day is cloudy or rainy, the skin is exposed to UV rays, which cause photoaging to appear gradually.
-The crystals also do not protect from the sun.
+The glasses also do not protect from the sun.
 To fully protect your skin, use sunscreen daily.